wmayner/pyphi/docs/examples/xor.rst

 | |BC|          |  0.5            | |ABC|         | |A|            |
 +---------------+-----------------+---------------+----------------+

-An analysis of the `intrinsic existence` of this system reveals that the main complex of the system is the entire network of XOR nodes.
+An analysis of the `intrinsic existence` of this system reveals that the major complex of the system is the entire network of XOR nodes.
 Furthermore, the concepts which exist within the complex are those specified by the second-order mechanisms |AB|, |AC|, and |BC|.